Juan Carulla: Argentine far-right

 Following his return to Argentina, Carulla established his own journal, La Voz Nacional, in 1925.
 He showed strong support for Germany and a preference for tradition and heredity as the bases of government.
 He became associated with the followers of Leopoldo Lugones and, along with Rodolfo Irazusta, helped to found and edit the journal La Nueva República (LNR) in 1927.
-He also produced his own journal Bandera Argentina which campaigned strongly against female suffrage, dismissing it as "insanity".
+He also produced his own journal, Bandera Argentina, which campaigned strongly against female suffrage, dismissing it as "insanity".
 This journal contained the writings in which Carulla came closest to endorsing the fascism that was growing in Europe at the time.
 In his memoirs he admitted that this journal had received assistance from the German embassy.
 His work with LNR was pivotal to the development of Argentina's anti-establishment far right as it represented a break from the old traditionalism and a new endorsement of corporatism and a fascist-inspired nationalism.
 In his work for the magazine Carulla emphasised anti-Semitism and wrote of perceived Jewish conspiracies to take over Argentina.

 Along with Julio Irazusta, Carulla asked right-wing General José Félix Uriburu to lead a coup against the liberal government of Hipólito Yrigoyen in 1927.
-The general declined at that stage but did so in 1930, forming a new right-wing dictatorship in which Carulla enjoyed influence.
+The general declined at that stage but agreed in 1930, forming a new right-wing dictatorship in which Carulla enjoyed influence.
 He was to form part of the Maurras-inspired elite, alongside the Irazusta brothers, Ernesto Palacio, Bruno Jacovella and others, who took up their pens in defence of the new regime and effectively supplied it with an ideology.
 Cerulla in particular enjoyed strong influence and it was he who was behind the idea of merging all Uriburu's supporters into one militia group, the Argentine Civic Legion, under the general's government, a move that was seen as pivotal in the fascistisation of the Uriburu regime.
 He was also involved in a number of rightist groups, all of which were pro-Uriburu, including the Republican League, a group patterned after Action Française, the National Party established by Alberto Viñas and Carlos Silveyra in 1930, and the Agrupación Teniente General Uriburu set up in 1932.